vchrisb/pcf-azure-arm-templates/README.md

 az group deployment create --template-file azure-deploy.json --parameters azure-deploy-parameters.json --resource-group $RESOURCE_GROUP --name cfdeploy
 ```

-Connect to Opsman URL which you can find under `opsMan-FQDN` in the output.
+Connect to Opsman URL which you can find under `opsMan-FQDN` in the output and continuing with deploying [Elastic Runtime on Azure](https://docs.pivotal.io/pivotalcf/customizing/azure-er-config.html)

 ## Objects created by template